met4citizen/TalkingHead/README.md

 Licenses, attributions and notes related to the `index.html` web app assets:

 - Fira Sans Condensed and Fira Sans Extra Condensed fonts are licensed under the SIL Open Font License, version 1.1, available with a FAQ at [http://scripts.sil.org/OFL](http://scripts.sil.org/OFL).
 Digitized data copyright (c) 2012-2015, The Mozilla Foundation and Telefonica S.A.
+- Example avatar "brunette.glb" was created at [Ready Player Me](https://readyplayer.me/).
+The avatar is free to all developers for non-commercial use under the [CC BY-NC 4.0 DEED](https://creativecommons.org/licenses/by-nc/4.0/).
+If you want to integrate Ready Player Me avatars into a commercial app or game, you must sign up as a Ready Player Me developer.
+- Example animation "walking.fbx" is from Mixamo, a subsidiary of Adobe Inc. [Mixamo](https://www.mixamo.com) service is free and its animations (>2000) can be used royalty free for personal, commercial, and non-profit projects.
+Raw animation files can't be distributed outside the project team and can't be used to train ML models.
 - Background view examples are from [Virtual Backgrounds](https://virtualbackgrounds.site)
 - Impulse response (IR) files for reverb effects:
   * ir-room: [OpenAir](www.openairlib.net), Public Domain Creative Commons license